kdeldycke/awesome-billing/README.md

 - [pci-blackbox](https://github.com/trustly/pci-blackbox) - PCI-DSS compliant card system built on PostgreSQL and PL/pgSQL.

+## Bank Accounts

+The old-fashioned way of payment: by the way of banks.

+- [Swift Codes](https://bank.codes/swift-code/) - Swift / BIC Codes for personal use only.
+- [Swift Codes Repository](https://github.com/PeterNotenboom/SwiftCodes) - A repository that seems to scrape the website above.

 ## Fraud

 There's monetary incentives to exploit your business.
 Be prepared to fight hordes of fraudsters and shady users.